-In 1973, Price Peterson absorbed the role of management of the Hacienda from his father.
-Price had moved to Panama a few years earlier and began to play a much bigger role at the farm.
-He had studied neurochemistry from the University of Pennsylvania and received his doctorate in 1961.
-His background in science has been a major benefit to the farm since absorbing the management responsibility.
+In 1973, his son Price absorbed the role of management of the Hacienda from his father.
+Price had moved to Panama a few years earlier and began to play a bigger role at the farm.
+He had studied neurochemistry at the University of Pennsylvania and received his doctorate in 1961.
+His background in science has been a major benefit to the farm since absorbing management responsibility.
 In 1987, large sections of their property were planted with coffee trees.
 They installed a beneficio to process coffee directly on the farm.

 In 1996 the Petersons came together to purchase another farm in the area, Esmeralda Jaramillo.
 It was on a section of this farm that they discovered the famous Esmeralda Special, Gesha trees, which had not been damaged by leaf rust as badly as other varieties on the farm.
 They had begun separating lots based on their location on the farm, and kept them separated throughout processing.
 By doing so, they were able to isolate the cup profile of Panamanian Gesha, honing in on the juicy acidity and multi-layered aromatics that it has to offer.
 While common practice today, this decision to separate lots was progressive and experimental at the time.